HowToGetLicensed

 Verify Experience Requirements

 Maine does not require a state-level general contractor license.
 Some municipalities may have local requirements.
-Document your construction experience as required by the No state-level licensing — registration available.
+Document your construction experience as required by your local licensing authority — registration available.

 Submit Your License Application

-Apply through the No state-level licensing — registration available.
+Apply through your local licensing authority — registration available.
 You'll need proof of experience, financial statements, and insurance documentation.
-The application fee is $0.
+There is no application fee.

 Pass the No state exam required